Lake Ōhau: Stargazing

 Lake Ōhau with its clear unpolluted skies and small population is known for the quality of the stargazing.
-In 2012, a 4300 square kilometer area was declared the Aoraki Mackenzie Dark Sky Reserve, the boundary of which follows the eastern shore of Lake Ōhau.
+In 2012, a 4300 square kilometre area was declared the Aoraki Mackenzie Dark Sky Reserve, the boundary of which follows the eastern shore of Lake Ōhau.
 This is one of only eight in the world.

 Farming

 Farming has been the main economic activity around Lake Ōhau since the late 1800s.
 Several large high country stations existing in the immediate vicinity.
 Eileen McMillan wrote a 508 page book entitled "Frugal Country and Hard on the Boots" that covers the history of Lake Ōhau including farming in the region.
 In 1857 the land south and east of Lake Ōhau, Benmore Station, was leased to brothers George and Edmund Hodgkinson and Ronald McMurdo.
 In the 1870s, the Benmore Station comprised 101 500 hectares and 65 000 sheep.